slothcodes/Wordpress-CookBook/Dynamic Custom Blocks.md

 - This function can be further customized to display any dynamic content based on the block's attributes or other WordPress data.

 ## Step 4: Registering the Block with the Render Callback
 Ensure your block type is registered with the render callback function.
+### If The Block Is Not Registered Elsewhere
 ```
 function register_my_custom_block() {
     register_block_type( __DIR__ . '/build/my-custom-block', array(